 A group of top-tier cybersecurity companies have announced a new deal to join forces against security threats.
 The IoT Cybersecurity Alliance includes AT&T, IBM, Nokia, Palo Alto Networks, Symantec and Trustonic.
-The partners said that they will use their combined expertise to help tackle critical Internet of Things (IoT) security challenges.
+The partners in IoT Security said that they will use their combined expertise to help tackle critical Internet of Things (IoT) security challenges.

 The explosive growth in the number of IoT devices is only expected to continue; therefore, so must the associated cybersecurity protections,